Committees

 • ability to understand plans, surveys, mapping, and the like

-Conforms to the City Policy - No. The quorum of the committee is three members, as required by the Planning Act.
-Committee members are appointed for terms of four years.
+5. conforms to the City Policy - No. The quorum of the committee is three members, as required by the Planning Act.
+Committee members are appointed for terms of 4 years.

 Dog Designation Appeal Committee